aasgherali/aasgherali.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
-    A feast for the senses: a colorful and flavorful display of Turkish cuisine.
+   On the right, A feast for the senses: a colorful and flavorful display of Turkish cuisine.
 </div>